China backs "transition" in Syria, opposes intervention

-BEIJING (Reuters) - China backs a “political transition” in Syria to end worsening bloodshed after 18 months of unrest, Chinese Foreign Minister Yang Jiechi said on Wednesday while repeating Beijing’s opposition to forceful foreign intervention.
+BEIJING, Sept 5 (Reuters) - China backs a “political transition” in Syria to end worsening bloodshed after 18 months of unrest, Chinese Foreign Minister Yang Jiechi said on Wednesday while repeating Beijing’s opposition to forceful foreign intervention in the crisis.

-The government of President Bashar al-Assad has been beset by growing opposition and armed rebellion, and Yang’s remarks highlighted Beijing efforts to accommodate calls for change while resisting Western pressure to open the way to military involvement.
+Yang gave no details of what he meant by a transition in Syria, where the government of President Bashar al-Assad has been beset by growing opposition and armed rebellion.
+Russia has also offered broad support for such a transition.

-“We and many countries all support a period of political transition in Syria,” Yang said at a news conference after talks with U.S. Secretary of State Hillary Clinton.
+“We support a period of political transition in Syria,” Yang said at a news conference after talks with U.S. Secretary of State Hillary Clinton.

 “But we also believe that any solution should come from the people of Syria and reflect their wishes,” he said.
 “It should not be imposed from outside.”